The complete guide to drying herbs

-Once dried, preserving the flavor of herbs is a matter of storing them in airtight containers out of direct sunlight.
-Storing leaves whole will preserve more flavor than grinding or powdering herbs, but they will take up more space.
+Once dried, preserving the flavor of herbs is a matter of storing them in airtight containers or glass jars out of direct sunlight.
+Storing herb leaves whole will preserve more flavor than grinding or powdering herbs, but they will take up more space.
 For best results, label and date clearly and use within a year.
 Most herbs will still be perfectly usable after a year but will have lost some potency over time.

 Yes, dried herbs are as good—or at least as beneficial—as fresh, if not better.
 The drying process itself concentrates the polyphenols in the leaves, increasing the flavor.